ayersdecker/ASLML-Python/README.md

 Here is a link to the latest Online Lite Lab (Browser-Version): [Jupyter Notebook](https://jupyter.org/try-jupyter/lab/?path=notebooks%2FIntro.ipynb)

-Just copy and past the included code into a cell and execute.
+Just copy and paste the included code into a cell and execute.
 If any problems arrise, split the code into smaller cells or walkthrough it one line at a time.
 <hr>

 >#### ⚠️ Disclaimer ⚠️